US election: Trump faces long odds in challenging state vote counts - NZ Herald

 Still, Trump lawyers soldiered on six days after the election, just as personal counsel Rudy Giuliani had promised they would during a surreal weekend press conference outside a landscaping storefront in northeast Philadelphia.

-Giuliani denounced the city's vote count — which fell about 4-1 for Biden, giving the Democrat the win in both Pennsylvania and the US election — as "extremely troubling."
+Giuliani denounced the city's vote count — which fell about 4-1 for former Vice President Joe Biden, giving the Democrat the win Saturday in both Pennsylvania and the US election — as "extremely troubling".

 Across the country, Republicans have complained about problems with the signatures, secrecy envelopes and postal marks on ballots, the inability of their poll watchers to scrutinise them and the extensions granted for mail-in ballots to arrive.